vpnetconsult/cold-grey-bobcat/README.md

 - Duty Tax (5%) : MYR 26.50
 - SIRIM         : MYR 40.00

+## Onboarding Step-By-Step

+The 'endgame' is to have the data-only hotspot in your helium app same as with your other hotspots.
+See the detailed 11 Steps in the subfolder / Onboarding.
+I tried to make it as 'fool-proof' as possible.
+Let me know if you spot any issues.

 ## Things that don't work, mPCIe

 rather then having a single-piece concentrator component like the RAK2245 attached to your Raspberry (which you would need to re-assemble when changing frequency), the idea of a plug-n-play mPCIe Slot type solution seems intriguing.
 Here are a few things I figured are not working.